AndrewWang001/AndrewWang001/README.md

 ---

 - Focus: robotics, embedded systems, and electronics
-- 🛠Experience with C/C++, Python, and hardware/software integration
+- Experience with C/C++, Python, and hardware/software integration
 - Interested in aerospace systems and robotics engineering
 ---